madhuriuppu77/30DaysOfSQL-Healthcare/30_Days_practice_scripts/Day_08_JOINS/JOINS_Theory.md

 TIP 9: JOIN ORDER DOES NOT CHANGE RESULTS (BUT AFFECTS PERFORMANCE)
 -------------------------------------------------------------------
-Query optimizer rearranges joins internally.
+Query optimizer rearranges joins internally..

 ----------------------------------------------------